Create a second room

 When the player clicks on the exit’s collision polygon, Escoria needs to know where to make the character walk to in order to leave the room.

-to the left hand side of the park somewhere on the
+Move the ESCInteractionLocation to the lefthand side of the park, somewhere on the

 road/path.
 This will be where the character walks to to leave the park.